 It has taken me a full seven days to sufficiently cogitate and ponder the wonders of this year's WORD Christchurch Festival and come up with some definitive highlights.
 This glacially slow digestion is both testament to the breadth, depth and range of the festival content and the sluggishness of my overwhelmed brain.
 But isn't it nice to be spoiled by literary choice?
 Explore the full programme and spin out!

 The overarching awesomeness of this year's festival is the tartan tint to everything.
-Programme Director Rachael King is bringing a wee slice of literary Scotland to our far flung shores (gallus move lassie!) with the likes of:
+Programme Director Rachael King is bringing a wee slice of literary Scotland to our far flung shores (gallus opens a new windowmove lassie!) with the likes of:

 With several gritty but character-rich mystery series under her belt Denise Mina's latest novel draws on a real-life crime from 1950s Glasgow.
-She is, I have it on good authority, a witty and engaging speaker and will appear at The Great WORD Debate, Whisky Galore! and at her own Masterclass event.
+She is, I have it on good authority, a witty and engaging speaker and will appear at The Great WORD Debateopens a new window, Whisky Galore!opens a new window and at her own Masterclass opens a new windowevent.
 She also brings a very impressive hairdo.

-His Diary of a Bookseller has been, for me, a slightly surprising hit here at Christchurch City Libraries.
+His Diary of a Bookseller opens a new windowhas been, for me, a slightly surprising hit here at Christchurch City Libraries.
 Who knew there was so much interest in flogging dusty tomes?
 I've just started reading it and I'm already seeing library parallels, lots of eccentric people buy and borrow books.
 Hurrah.
 Shaun is also appearing at Whisky Galore!
-At a session called For Book Collectors Old and New, and in conversation with Brian Phillips at The Diary of a Bookseller.
+At a session called For Book Collectors Old and Newopens a new window, and in conversation with Brian Phillips at The Diary of a Bookselleropens a new window.
 Shaun is from Wigtown and also has epic hair.

-I don't normally have much truck with poetry (yes, I am a philistine) but Robin Robertson's session Mortification sounds like my bag.
+I don't normally have much truck with poetry (yes, I am a philistine) but Robin Robertson's session Mortification opens a new windowsounds like my bag.
 Here a mixed cast of Kiwi and Scots authors will share their true tales of hideous embarrassment.
 It promises strong language and requires a stiff drink.
-He'll also appear at Starry, Starry Night, Whisky Galore! and The Long Take.
-His hair game is average but as he just got longlisted for The Man Booker Prize I'm sure he has bigger aspirations and he still has more wig than Irvine Welsh!
+He'll also appear at Starry, Starry Nightopens a new window, Whisky Galore! opens a new windowand The Long Takeopens a new window.
+His hair game is average but as he just got longlisted for The Man Booker Prizeopens a new window I'm sure he has bigger aspirations and he still has more wig than Irvine Welsh!opens a new window

 Apart from all the Scottish loveliness, I'm also looking forward to:

-- and The Ngaio Marsh House Open Day.
+- and The Ngaio Marsh House Open Dayopens a new window.

 See you there!